HugoGoHe/SWE-Smith-DataScience/README.md

   />
 </p>

-This project is oriented to fine-tune an open-source AI model to specialize it in Data Science issues using a portion of the SWE-Smith dataset.
+This project is oriented to fine-tune an open-source AI model to specialize it in Data Science issues using a portion of the SWE-Smith dataset